Chicken Wonton Soup

 Wrapping the wontons was easy enough, with this being my first attempt at it, I didn't find it difficult at all (once I figured out how I liked them).
 If you have any leftover filling, just freeze it for another time, or with wet hands form mini meatballs, and add it to the soup when adding the wontons, they don't fall apart.

-My husband would decrease the amount of ginger in the wonton filling, while I loved it, so if you don't like a lot of ginger, simply decrease the amount to suit your tastebuds.
+My husband would decrease the amount of ginger in the wonton filling, while my kids and I loved it, so if you don't like a lot of ginger, simply decrease the amount to suit your tastebuds.

 As for the Sambal Oelek, this was my first taste of it, so I will mention, if this is your first try, add a small amount, it is really spicy, but do add it, it really adds to the overall flavour of the soup.